 However, just like most cold dips, it does have a specific shelf life for when it is safe to eat.
 Thus, how long can salsa sit out and when should you throw it out?
 We have the details that will have you saying “chip chip hooray”!

-Generally speaking, fresh, store-bought and restaurant-made salsas can only sit out for up to 2 hours at room temperature and 1 hour when temperatures rise above 90 degrees F. If you would like to elongate this time frame, put your bowl of salsa on ice and keep it out of direct sunlight.
+Generally speaking, fresh, store-bought and restaurant-made salsas can only sit out for up to 2 hours at room temperature and 1 hour when temperatures rise above 90 degrees F. If you would like to increase this time frame, put your bowl of salsa on ice and keep it out of direct sunlight.

 Additionally, since salsa is a fan favorite finger food, it is prone to bacteria being introduced more rapidly than other dishes.

 Individual serve ware is a great investment for those who want to keep their food safe from germ-covered hands and double-dipping, which can expedite spoilage.

 Salsa comes both smooth and chunky, spicy and sweet, and in an array of colors and flavors.